earthastronaut/pyglet_projects/README.md

 # Pyglet Projects

 [Pyglet](https://bitbucket.org/pyglet/pyglet/wiki/Home) is a fun python interface for creating iteractive games.
-The purpose of pyglet_projects is to provide examples of pyglet games for teaching and fun.
+The purpose of pyglet_projects is to provide pyglet game examples for teaching and fun.

 ## Getting Started